juristr/juristr.github.com/_posts/2016-12-13-let-me-explain-angular-release-cycles.md

 Also, I'd like to thank Igor for being so open at presenting this data, especially since he knows what a sensitive topic breaking changes are and have been in the past.
 This means a lot and I hope that the community will realize why all these changes are good for everyone involved.

+_Thanks to Igor, Brad and the whole Angular team for reviewing this blog post.
+This once more shows how much their care about community work. :smiley:_

 ### Still questions?

 [Let me know](https://github.com/juristr/ama) :+1:.